2012 Minnesota Amendment 1: Support and opposition

 The Minnesota arm of President Obama's presidential re-election campaign announced his opposition to this proposed constitutional amendment in April.
 Advertisements in opposition to the amendment also featured Minnesota Vikings football player Chris Kluwe.

 Opinion polls

 Various public opinion surveys of Minnesota residents have asked questions regarding same-sex marriage.
-The questions vary, with some surveys referring directly to proposed Amendment and others asking more general questions.
+The questions vary, with some surveys referring directly to the proposed Amendment and others asking more general questions.